donxw/OLED_XBM_Animation/README.md

 This example is heavily leveraged from this site:  https://www.hackster.io/138689/pixel-art-on-oled-display-7f8697#code - Go there for in depth explanations.

-Changes made are to accomdate using GIMP and to use a matrix to hold all frames.
+GIMP was used to create the images and export to XBM.

 ## Making the animation frame images
 GIMP has very good support for XBM file reading and writing.
 It is also very will supported with tutorials which can be found with a quick web search.